 Flatter, Flatter, Flatter

 Google your editor’s name.
-Does he/she have a book out?
+Does she have a book out?
 Read it!
 Or mention how you’re looking forward to picking it up.
-Did he/she write a fantastic feature in last month’s issue?
+Did he write a fantastic feature in last month’s issue?
 Know that.
 Comment on it.
-If you have a knowledgeable compliment in your introduction (“I love the redesign of your section,” “Your story in the August issue about friendship breakups was so insightful!”) you’ve got the editor’s attention.
+If you have a knowledgeable compliment in your introduction (“I love the redesign of your section,” “Your story in the August issue about friendship breakups was so insightful!”), you’ve got the editor’s attention.

 Follow Up, but Don’t Be Annoying

-I know that sending ideas to editors can sometimes feel like shouting into a black hole.
-Here’s my method of nudging: After two weeks with no response, remind them of your pitch.
+Sending ideas to editors can sometimes feel like shouting into a black hole.
+Here’s a good method of nudging: After two weeks with no response, remind them of your pitch.
 After three weeks, remind them of the pitch, and mention that if you don’t hear from them in a week, you’ll assume they’re not interested, and you’ll be moving the pitch along to other venues.
 Say this all very nicely and professionally, of course.